emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 6. Promote alert node

-Add TheHive node by clicking on the + button and selecting the TheHive node.
-Double click on the node and click on TheHive name to change it to Promote alert.
+Add node by clicking on the + button and selecting the node.
+Double click on the node and click on name to change it to Promote alert.

 Select ‘Promote’ from the Operation dropdown list.
 In Alert ID field add expression: